 Mr. Sullivan has a wide spectrum of experience advising employers with respect to their labor and employment policies and practices and defending them in disputes with their employees.
 He also has broad experience litigating business disputes, including those involving allegations of fraud and other torts, contractual obligations, restrictive covenants, lender liability, bankruptcy and workout issues.
-Increasingly, Mr. Sullivan's litigation experience involves emergency disputes, including temporary restraining orders, injunctions and other emergency proceedings.
+Mr. Sullivan's litigation experience involves emergency disputes, including temporary restraining orders, injunctions and other time-sensitive proceedings.

 Mr. Sullivan guides clients all over the country through the myriad of employment issues that arise under civil rights and anti-discrimination laws, OSHA, employment contracts and restrictive covenants, wage-hour laws, employment torts and common law.
 He advises Goldberg Kohn's clients about the labor/employment implications of significant corporate transactions, including mergers, sales, acquisitions, loans, workouts and bankruptcies.
 He counsels executives and companies regarding "best practices" for creating sensible, enforceable employment policies that can be implemented by line managers and understood by employees.

 Mr. Sullivan frequently authors and speaks on a variety of labor and employment and litigation issues.
-He co-authors a chapter in the IICLE volume of Labor and Employment Issues in Transactions, Business Restructuring, and Workforce Reductions.
+For example, he co-authors a chapter in the IICLE volume of Labor and Employment Issues in Transactions, Business Restructuring, and Workforce Reductions.
 He serves as a contributing editor for two of the best-known labor and employment law treatises: Elkouri and Elkouri's How Arbitration Works and The Developing Labor Law.
 He is frequently asked to comment in the press on issues extending from labor disputes in professional sports to executive compensation policy and current events.

-Mr. Sullivan received his law degree in 1991 from the University of Illinois, where he was a Harno Fellow and was awarded various honors, including the Rickert Award for Excellence in Moot Court.
+Mr. Sullivan received his law degree in 1991 from the University of Illinois, where he was a Harno Fellow and awarded various honors, including the Rickert Award for Excellence in Moot Court.
 He received his B.S., with high honors, in business administration and organizational behavior from the University of Illinois in 1988.

 Served as lead labor counsel in opposition to Teamsters' campaign to organize workers at an Illinois casino, including the successful defense of the casino's campaign conduct.
 After a hearing on the twelve election objections filed by the Teamsters, Region 13 dismissed every objection, certifying the casino's election victory.